CheopsForTheEdge/cheops/CONSISTENCY.md

 S3 -----------------F
 ```

 In this example, all 3 sites know the exact list of operations that exist on other sites.
+The known state of each site for each operation is the index of the last known operation of other sites.
+For example here, when D was inserted, the state of S1 and S3 was 0.
 Recall that this is the view from a given site; for another site, the view might be different because some operations haven't been replicated yet.

-## Execution of operations
+## Insertion of operations

-When an operation is played on a given site, Cheops will create a reply specific to that site and that operation.
-That reply contains data specific to the execution but not relevant to the consistency model.
-It will then be replicated to all sites.
-This means that if there are 3 sites, an operation A will eventually create 3 replies: one from S1, one from S2 and one from S3.
-Each is created on the respective site and synchronized to the others.
-Let's call them A1, A2, A3.
-Eventually one will find the trio on S1, on S2 and on S3.

-## Dead or Alive

-Operations can be linked with the replies for it:

-- Dead: an operation is dead on a site if all replies from all sites have been synchronized to the site, or if on the same site another later operation is dead
-- Alive: an operation is alive on a site if not all replies have been synchronized to the site, and if on the same site all operations after it are alive

-For example, taking the previous example of A1, A2, A3: if the 3 replies are replicated on S1, then A will be dead on S1.
-If S2 has only received A1 and A2, then A is still alive on S2 (but eventually will receive A3, so will eventually be dead, or an operation happening after on S2 will be dead).

-Another way of looking at these definition is to imagine a monotonically progressing cursor on each site: as the cursor progresses, the operations before are dead, the one after are alive.
+When an operation is added on a given site, Cheops will push it at the end of its log along with the list of known states.

+Let's take the previous example, and assume all 3 nodes are converged: the known state in general will be {S1: 3, S2: 2, S3: 1}.
+If S2 adds a new operation G, it will record it along with the following: {S1: 3, S3: 1}.
+If S3 adds 2 new operations H and I at the same site at the same time, it will record it along with the following: {S1: 3, S2: 2}, for the 2 operations

 ## Converging on a consistent state

-As the "cursor" advances, some operations become dead and new ones are alive.
-Alive operations accumulate and need to be executed in a way that converges on all sites.
-Here's how it's done.
+As can be seen from the previous example, adding concurrent operations is something that can happen at any time and needs to be dealt with.
+Here's how we do it.

+Whenever a site receives an update of operations (either locally or remotely), all the logs are compared to the last locally known state.
+In the last example, from the point of view of S3, G is new; from the point of view of S1, G, H and I are new (note: H and I will always arrive in order, but maybe not at the same time; G might also arrive at a later time.
+Eventually).
+We take the new operations and all the operations that started after the know states indicated along with them: from S1 point of view, the last local operation (C) indicated that the last know state is {S2: 2, S3: 1}.
+The new operation are then G, H and I.

 Type 3 operations are non-commutative and idempotent.
 This means that the order matters, but once applied they can be applied any number of times; these are "replacement" or "reset" operations.
 It is easy to intuit that whatever happens before them doesn't really matter: it will be replaced by them.
 It makes sense then that the last operation of type 3 marks another kind of threshold, because all operations of type 2 after it start from the state of the type 3 operation.
-If we take this set (a type 3, then zero or more type 2 only) and replicate it everywhere the state will be the same.

-What we do in Cheops is take the last operation of type 3 of all sites: there will be at most one per site.
-We compare all of them with a deterministic sorting function (one that doesn't depend on the node, the index of the operation, but only on the operations themselves) and take one of them (always the highest): this is the "winning" set of operations that is thus to be executed everywhere.
-This ensures a convergent state that makes sense.
-As usual, once this is done, those operations are marked as dead and the cycle goes on

-(As a special case if there are no type 3 at all, it means everything is a type 2: since those are commutative, we apply all that haven't been already applied everywhere)
+Thanks to this property it is enough to take the last type 3 operation of the previous set and consider them and the following operation (which will always be type 2).
+If there are no 3 operations for a site, then it's all 2 and we consider them all.
+We look if the type 3 operations are in conflict, meaning that one is not the ancestor of the other; if there is a conflict we pick one winner based on a deterministic order.
+Otherwise we take the last one semantically.
+Once applied, we apply all operations that are causally later, from any site: they will be all type 2 so can be applied in any order, even if they conflict.